This is the repository of Pijul, a sound and fast distributed version control system based on a mathematical theory of asynchronous work.

 A remote is the reference to another repository, for example

-email@example.com:manual for this repository, or
+email@example.com:manual for the manual repository, or

 https://nest.pijul.com/pijul/manual, or a local path